ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

-In the code above an action it's arrached to the onClicked event, using the pageStack object to push SecondPage.qml to the view.
+In the code above an action it's attached to the onClicked event, using the pageStack object to push _SecondPage.qml_ to the view.

 ```javascript
 	Column {